mamewotoko/podplayer/README.md

 ----------
 * use database to manage loaded episodes
    * display mark which is already played, new item etc...
+* display icon of each podcast
 * add preference
-    * to disable gesture
-    * change gesture score threshold
+    * change the threshold of gesture score
 * use expandable list
 * add close button to dialog
 * add UI to add podcast URL